The Bankrate promise

-Purchasing a vehicle takes a lot more than just choosing whether to get an SUV or sedan in black or red.
-You must also determine how long you want your vehicle and, if you’re purchasing the vehicle with a loan, you’ll also have to determine the repayment terms you can afford.
+Purchasing a vehicle takes much more than choosing whether to get an SUV or sedan in black or red.

 The longer your loan term — typically ranging from 24 to 84 months, or two to seven years — the cheaper your monthly payments will be.
-But remember, a lower monthly payment doesn’t come without drawbacks, including potentially costing you more over the long term.
+But remember, a lower monthly payment has drawbacks, including potentially costing you more over the long term.
 For most drivers, a long-term car loan is not a good idea.

 Reasons to avoid a long-term car loan